Mid-term Elections & Market Results

 Although major events and stock market movements may be related, it can be challenging to determine correlations.
 Many factors influence stock prices.
 Politics seems to be just another one of those factors, rather than the factor.

 Also, stock prices don't always move in the direction that investors expect.
-It’s not enough to identify major events in advance, you also must accurately predict how markets will react.
+It’s not enough to identify major events in advance; you must also accurately predict how markets will react.
 This is especially difficult with opinion-laced political news.
-Accordingly, there is a strong case for investors to rely on patience and portfolio structure, rather than political predictions to pursue investment returns.
+Accordingly, there is a strong case for investors to rely on patience and portfolio structure rather than political predictions to pursue investment returns.

 Markets Have Rewarded Investors Under a Variety of Congresses